 Why Can’t I Shave My Husky?

-Both Huskies and Malamutes are a double coated breed, meaning they have two layers of fur.
-The first layer, closest to the skin is what we call their undercoat, it’s made up of fine, fluffy, and short hairs.
-This is the fur that sheds.
-This layer responsible insulating the dog by trapping air.
-You should never shave a husky.
+Huskies and Malamutes are double-coated breeds, meaning they have two layers of fur.
+The first layer, closest to the skin, is their undercoat; it’s made up of delicate, fluffy, and short hairs.
+This is the fur that sheds—this layer is responsible for insulating the dog by trapping air.
+Therefore, you should never shave a husky.

 The second layer is what we call the topcoat.
-It’s made up of courser, tougher guard hairs, true to their name they do just that, they guard your dog from the UV rays and insects.
+It’s made up of coarse, tough guard hairs.
+True to their name, they do just that, they guard your dog against UV rays and insects.
 The dogs were given a coat capable of keeping them both warm in the Winter and cool in the Summer.
 Shaving your snow dog’s coat does much more harm than good.
-Owners shaving their dogs coat is a major cause of heat stroke.
-The only time your dogs coat should be shaved, is for medical reasons.
+Owners shaving their dog’s coats are a significant cause of heat stroke.
+The only time your dog’s coat should be shaved is for medical reasons.

 Shaving Your Husky Will Not Help It Cool Down

-To my dismay, almost daily in the warmer months I see people posting pictures of their newly shaved huskies.
-I appreciate that it’s a bit of a strange concept to grasp, but unlike humans, dogs do not sweat and release heat from their skin.
-Dogs cool themselves primarily from panting and secondly from the pads of their paws, which are the only part of a dogs body that sweats.
+To my dismay, I see people posting pictures of their newly shaved huskies almost daily in the warmer months.
+I appreciate that it’s a bit of a strange concept to grasp, but dogs do not sweat and release heat from their skin like humans.
+Instead, dogs cool themselves primarily by panting and secondly from the pads of their paws, the only part of a dog’s body that sweats.

-Not all owners shave their snow dogs because they believe it’s best for their dog, some actually do it because they’re tired of the shedding, which is especially bad when they “blow”.
+Not all owners shave their snow dogs because they believe it’s best for their dog; some do it because they’re tired of the shedding, which is especially bad when they “blow”.
 Typically huskies will blow their coats twice per year, once in the Spring and again in the fall.
-The entire process can take up to 6 weeks and it isn’t pretty.
-During this time, your going to be dealing with a lot of shedding, but please don’t be tempted to shave your dog.
+The entire process can take up to 6 weeks.
+You will be dealing with much shedding during this time, but please don’t be tempted to shave your dog.

 Anatomy Of The Double Coat